Spain's soccer federation stands by its chief amid uproar over kiss | Politics

 - Spain

 The Socialist-led coalition government has presided over legal reforms including around equal pay, abortion, sex work and transgender rights.
-Rubiales' comments and supportive reaction from many in the audience at the federation meeting on Friday were widely scorned on social media.
-The losing England national team said "We all stand with you, @jennihermoso and all players of the Spanish team".
+Rubiales' comments and the supportive reaction he got from many in the audience at the federation meeting on Friday were widely scorned on social media.
+The losing England national team said: "We all stand with you, @jennihermoso and all players of the Spanish team".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)